slisovski/TheGeolocationManual/docs/04-TwilightAnnotation.md

 <div style="background-color:rgba(0, 0, 0, 0.0470588); border-radius: 10px; text-align:left; vertical-align: middle; padding:6px 2; width: 700px; margin: auto:">
 <img src="images/important.png" style="display: block; margin: auto;" />
 Depending on the tag type, geolocator data are automatically adjusted for clock drift by the manufacturer, or, can be easily corrected by comparing the internal device time and real time when data is downloaded.
 For practical reasons, clock drift in geolocators is assumed to occur at a constant rate.
 If geolocator data are affected by clock drift the longitude estimates during stationary periods will drift continuously in one direction.
 In case the tag had stopped recording before data download or the internal time stamp is obviously incorrect, clock drift can be adjusted during the process of locations estimation.
 In short, an estimated clock drift is added to the twilight data and longitudinal positions are (re)calculated, e.g. using a best-guess sun elevation angle.
-If there are no directional changes in longitude during the stationary period anymore (the slope of a linear regression would be zero for longitude data plotted over time), clock drift is adequately corrected for.
+Clock  drift  is  adequately  corrected  for, if  the  slope  of  a  linear  regression    between longitude  and time during stationary periods is zero, showing that there is  no  directional  changes  in  longitude  over time anymore.
 Latitude estimates are negligibly affected due to the small difference in shifting sunrise and sunset times within the same day.
 </div>

 In the next step, we want to define daily sunrise and sunset times. `preprocessLight` is an interactive function for editing light data and deriving these twilight times Note: if you are working on a Mac you must install Quartz first (https://www.xquartz.org) and then set gr.Device to “x11” in the function.
 If you are working with a virtual machine, the function may not work at all.
 Detailed instructions of how to complete the interactive process can be found by running the following code: